explosion/weasel/docs/tutorial/custom-scripts.md

     typer.run(custom_evaluation)
 ```

-!!! note "About Typer"
+> :information_source: **About Typer**
+>

-    [`typer`](https://typer.tiangolo.com/) is a modern library for building Python
+> [`typer`](https://typer.tiangolo.com/) is a modern library for building Python
-    CLIs using type hints.
+> CLIs using type hints.
 It's a dependency of spaCy, so it will already be
-    pre-installed in your environment.
+> pre-installed in your environment.
 Function arguments automatically become
-    positional CLI arguments and using Python type hints, you can define the value
+> positional CLI arguments and using Python type hints, you can define the value
-    types.
+> types.
 For instance, `batch_size: int` means that the value provided via the
-    command line is converted to an integer.
+> command line is converted to an integer.

 In your `project.yml`, you can then run the script by calling
 `python scripts/custom_evaluation.py` with the function arguments.
 You can also